dorothytran/Art-Store-Website/README.md

 ## PHP, SQL, State Management & Caching
 ![](Start/Capture3.PNG)

-### DESCRIPTION
+## DESCRIPTION
-This simple art store web application uses server-side programming with PHP, SQL, State Management, and Caching
+This simple art store website uses server-side programming with PHP, SQL, State Management, and Caching to create a web art store to display various paintings from around the world.
+The website uses PHP and SQL to populate the website with paintings while giving functionality to the filter drop-down menus, state management to allow users to select their favourite paintings when clicking on a button, and caching to store data.

-The web application consists of various main .php files:
+The website consists of various main .php files:
 * addToFavorites.php
 * browse-paintings.php
 * remove-favorites.php
 * single-painting.php
 * view-favorites.php

-The web application is supported by various include files in the includes folder:
+The website is supported by various include files in the includes folder:
 * art-classes.php
 * config.inc.php
 * header.inc.php
 * sql-database.inc.php

-### INSTALLATION
+## INSTALLATION
 To successfully run the program, the user must have access to XAMPP & Memcached on a Windows/MacOS.
 1. Download memcached and XAMPP onto your computer.
 2. The user must have the art-small.sql database provided on Brightspace which is imported onto the phpMyAdmin database.